Team GB Sailing for Gold at Laser European Championships

 And in the Laser, 2019 European champion Lorenzo Chiavarini returns to competition after injuring his back during training in late 2019, plus Michael Beckett, Krishan Bhogal, Joseph Drake, Jack Hopkins, James Percival-Cooke and Sam Whaley.

-Hanson and Beckett will face Kiel Week winner Philipp Buhl of Germany as well as Buckingham of the USA.
+Hanson and Beckett will face Kiel Week winner Philipp Buhl of Germany the reigning world champion, as well as Buckingham of the USA.

+Also expect to see world #1 Pavlos Kontides of Cyprus and world #2 Jesper Stalheim of Sweden in the frame for the podium places.

-And in the Radial, Ali Young, who did not race at Kiel, will face the Kiel podium trio of Anne-Marie Rindom DEN, Marit Bouwmeester NED and Maria Erdi HUN.
+And in the Radial, Ali Young, who did not race at Kiel, will face the Kiel podium trio of Anne-Marie Rindom DEN (also the defending champion), Marit Bouwmeester NED (reigning world champion and gold medallist in Rio) and Maria Erdi HUN.

 In addition Ireland’s Rio silver medallist Annalise Murphy is now firmly back in the Radial and focussed for Tokyo, any sign of a decent breeze at Gdańsk and she will be fighting for the podium.